 The North Carolina Office of Recovery and Resiliency (NCORR) has implemented the Strategic Buyout Program to provide effective and comprehensive mitigation measures that will protect residents and property from future storm-related damage.
-The Strategic Buyout Program Manual is intended to provide guidance for the implementation of the program, which is funded primarily by Community Development Block Grant- Mitigation (CDBG-MIT) funds allocated to the state by the U.S. Department of Housing and Urban Development (HUD).
-However, housing counseling activities and future program costs may be funded with federal Community Development Block Grant-Disaster Recovery (CDBG-DR) funds.
+The ReBuild NC's Strategic Buyout Program Manual is intended to provide guidance for the implementation of North Carolina's ReBuild NC Strategic Buyout Program that is funded primarily with CDBG Mitigation (CDBG-MIT) funds allocated to the state by the U.S. Department of Housing and Urban Development (HUD).
+However, housing counseling activities and future program costs may be funded with federal Community Development Block Grant Disaster Recovery (CDBG-DR) funds.